nathants/backup/readme.md

 tox
 ```

-## mirrors
+## Mirrors

-to mirror tarballs to [r2](https://www.cloudflare.com/developer-platform/r2/) and/or local filesystem, define these optional env vars:
+To mirror tarballs to [R2](https://www.cloudflare.com/developer-platform/r2/) and/or local filesystem, define these optional env vars:
 - `export BACKUP_FS=/mnt/${backup-name}`
 - `export BACKUP_R2=s3://${bucket-name}/${backup-name}`

-on backup, define up to all three.
+On backup, define up to all three.

-on restore, define one, or they will be tried in this order:
+On restore, define one, or they will be tried in this order:
 - `fs`
 - `r2`
 - `s3`

-to use r2, you must define these env vars:
+To use R2, you must define these env vars:
 - `R2_ACCESS_KEY_ID`
 - `R2_ACCESS_KEY_SECRET`
 - `R2_ACCOUNT_ID`